geopython/GeoHealthCheck/docs/userguide.rst

 - Resource name (initial Name may come from Capabilities or HTML `title` element if present)
 - Resource Tags
 - Resource active/non-active (makes Probes (in)active, e.g. when repairing a Resource)
-- Notification: recipient(s) for email (expanded below)
+- Notification: recipient(s) for email (see :ref:`notification_notes`)
-- Notification: target(s) and parameters for webhooks (advanced: expanded below)
+- Notification: target(s) and parameters for webhooks (advanced: see :ref:`notification_notes`)
 - Resource run schedule, "Run Every" N minutes

-By default, when a Resource is created, the owner's email will be added to notifications, however, a Resource can have arbitrary number or emails to notify.
+By default, when a Resource is created, the owner's email will be added to the email-notifications.

 .. figure:: _static/userguide/edit-resource-2-s.png
     :target: _static/userguide/edit-resource-2.png